transkatgirl/Tapestry-Loom/README.md

 			- [ ] Update Node list to display sibings of node at cursor rather than last active node
 			- [ ] Update graph to focus node at cursor rather than last active node
 		- [ ] Add support for saving last-used model & parameter choices in Weave
-	- [ ] Store weave in dedicated files by default, only store in document frontmatter if the user explicitly requests to do so
-		- [ ] Allow graceful handling of editor undo/redo functionality
-	- [ ] Implement weave format v0 -> v1 conversion
 	- [ ] Implement multi-document weaves / references to other documents, similar to [loom](https://github.com/socketteer/loom)
-- [ ] Rewrite async code to fix document switching race conditions
-- [ ] Add data structure for non-persistent Weave data
-	- [ ] Improve handling of node activation/deactivation when node has multiple parents
-	- [ ] Implement token streaming and display of nodes being generated
 - [ ] Weave format stabilization & finalization
 	- [ ] Merging of v1 to main branch